(Or... Watching movies for fun and profit!)

 But I had been teaching these screenwriting structure for authors workshops at various conferences, and I realized I actually had something to say about using film techniques to write better novels - something that people actually were interested in learning.

-While every book sale and subsequent career has a lot to do with luck and timing, I also know that my own quick representation and sale had a lot to do with the fact that even though I was a first-time novelist, I had already written dozens of screenplays, some of which were original scripts that sold to various studios, some of which were novel adaptations I’d done on assignment.
+While every book sale and subsequent career has a lot to do with luck and timing, I also know that my own quick representation and sale, and my subsequent career success, had a lot to do with the fact that even though I was a first-time novelist, I had already written dozens of screenplays, some of which were original scripts that sold to various studios, some of which were novel adaptations I’d done on assignment.
 In other words, even though I was brand new to publishing, I’d been getting paid to tell stories for years.
 And I know my screenwriting background had a lot to do with my fast and painless entry into publishing - because my agent and editor said so.

 The truth is, book agents and editors and the whole publishing business in general has been corrupted – I mean, influenced – by Hollywood.
 The blockbuster mentality is rampant.
 Even though the bottom line is always a great book, publishing houses increasingly want big ideas; fast, visceral, visual plots; and a big, high concept hook for marketing.
 And if you're indie publishing, it's even more important that your book stand out from the crowd.